 Ph.D.
 Northwestern University

-With a team of undergraduate and graduate students at his lab (www.robvargas.com), Vargas is involved in three urban comparative historical research projects: first, on the effects of redistricting on spatial inequality, second, on block-level historical trajectories of homicide in Chicago, New Orleans, and San Francisco from 1870 to the present, and third, on the relationship between police departments and universities.
+Professor Vargas leads the UChicago Justice Project, a research group devoted to institutional change in cities.
+The Justice Project is pursuing three multi-city research projects: first, on the effects of redistricting on spatial inequality, second, on block-level historical trajectories of homicide in Chicago, New Orleans, and San Francisco from 1870 to the present, and third, the political economy of policing.

 Vargas, Robert, Kayla Prieto-Hodge, and Jeremy Christofferson.
 2019.
 “Digital Vulnerability: The Unequal Risk of E-Contact with the Criminal Justice System.”
 RSF: Russell Sage Foundation Journal of the Social Sciences 5(1):71-88.